cloudera/hue/docs/gethue/content/en/posts/2014-07-17-rbtools-example-how-do-easily-do-code-reviews-with-review-board.md

     git push origin HEAD:ci-commit-master-<yourname>

 * The push will auto run the tests and push it to master
-* Must see testing running @https://circleci.com/gh/cloudera/workflows/hue
+* It can be seen on https://circleci.com/gh/cloudera/workflows/hue
   * Two builds would be made - One for Python 2.7 and another for Python 3.6
   * If successful, the change would be auto merged to master
   * On failure, we will get a mail